 For so long as we qualify as a foreign private issuer, we are not required to comply with the proxy rules applicable to U.S. domestic companies, including the requirement applicable to emerging growth companies to disclose the compensation of our chief executive officer and other two most highly compensated executive officers on an individual, rather than an aggregate, basis.
+However, under Dutch law, we are required to disclose the compensation of our chief executive officer, being a member of our Board, on an individual basis.

-The aggregate compensation, including benefits in kind, accrued or paid to members of our Board and Senior Management with respect to the year ended December 31, 2020 for services in all capacities was approximately €4,539,523.
-For the year ended December 31, 2020, we paid Mr. Modig, our Chief Executive Officer and Executive Director, €759,868 in compensation and benefits in kind.
+The aggregate compensation, including benefits in kind, accrued or paid to members of our Board and Senior Management with respect to the year ended December 31, 2020 for services in all capacities was approximately $\notin$ 4,515,158.
+For the year ended December 31, 2020, we paid Mr. Modig, our Chief Executive Officer and Executive Director, $\notin$ 759,868 in compensation and benefits in kind.

-The table below shows the remuneration paid to individual members of the Board for the year ended December 31, 2020 in such capacity.
+The table below shows the remuneration paid to certain individual members of the Board for the year ended December 31, 2020 in such capacity.

-Base salary Total remuneration

-Mr. Modig €404,000 € 759,868
+Base salary Total remuneration Mr. Modig € 404,000 € 759,868

-Rémi Droller

-Richard Gaster, M.D., Ph.D

-Hans Schikan, PharmD

-Martijn Kleijwegt

-Michael Rome, Ph.D(1)

-Rémi Droller